El-Coder/F5-Automation-and-Orchestration/docs/_build/html/_sources/class4/class4.rst.txt

 **Assumptions**
 This lab guide assumes you know how to use postman if not follow this tutorial https://clouddocs.f5.com/training/community/waf/html/class7/module1/lab1/lab1.html

+..
+IMPORTANT:: AS3 is version agnostic and can simplify upgrades from one BIG-IP to another version.

 Expected time to complete: **1 hour**